uport-project/uport-identity/README.md

 # uPort Identity Contracts

+DISCLAIMER: This contracts have been security audited but not all the recomendations have been applied.

 Please read our [Whitepaper](http://whitepaper.uport.me) for information on what uPort is, and what is currently possible as far as integration.

 ## Contract Deployments